 Given the time frame of this course, your design proposal needs to support only a few primitive operations in an application layer protocol that correspond to client/server interactions.
-However, the minimum requirement is at least six client request types that must include: inputting a photo of a person (or a tattoo) to the database,
+However, the minimum requirement is at least six client request types that must include: both uploading and downloading a photo of a person to and from the database and dealing with the two types of users.